Reeenaaad/Heart-Attack-Prediction-project/README.md

 conduct a comprehensive statical analysis of heart attack prediction models to identify the most effective predictors and develop a roubust statistical model that accurately predicts the risk of heart attacks in a given population

 # Group Members
-Lama alqahtani
+Lama alqahtani -Renad Alrokan-Sarah Algarny-Bayan Alghamdi
-Renad Alrokan
-Sarah Algarny
-Bayan Alghamdi